This article is almost a decade old, but it’s still relevant in 2025.

 SEO Landing page: …/blue-widget/

-So you blog.
+So you create content, maybe in a blog.

-Head to Google.com
+Head to google.com to sleuth

 Type this in the Google search field: